robcarver17/pysystemtrade/docs/backtesting.md

 ## How do I...
 Save my work

 To remain organised it's good practice to save any work into a directory like `pysystemtrade/private/this_system_name/` (you'll need to create the directory first).
-If you plan to contribute to github, just be careful to avoid adding 'private' to your commit ([you may want to read this](https://24ways.org/2013/keeping-parts-of-your-codebase-private-on-github/)).
+If you plan to contribute to GitHub, just be careful to avoid adding 'private' to your commit ([you may want to read this](https://24ways.org/2013/keeping-parts-of-your-codebase-private-on-github/)).

 You can save the contents of a system cache to avoid having to redo calculations when you come to work on the system again (but you might want to read about [system caching and pickling](#system-caching-and-pickling) before you reload them).